ethanjansen/iMonnitTwilioConnector/README.md

 ## Setup:
  - Sign up for Twilio and go to the [Console](https://www.twilio.com/console) to get auth_token and account_sid.
 Also purchase a Twilio phone number for phone_src.
  - Set environment variables and exposed ports in [compose.yml](compose.yml)
- - Start docker swarm with `docker compose up -d` from the project folder
+ - Start docker swarm with `sudo docker compose up -d` from the project folder.
+    - To start with included Nginx reverse proxy run with: `sudo docker compose --profile with_local_proxy up -d`
+        - Ensure that `IMONNIT_TWILOI_CONNECTOR_PORT`, `IMONNIT_TWILIO_CONNECTOR_HOSTNAME` are specified or else nginx will not run.
+Also ensure `IMONNIT_TWILIO_CONNECTOR_USE_HTTPS="true"`.
  - Log in to [iMonnit](https://www.imonnit.com/API/) and create a rule webhook.
 Specify server and configure basic authentication.
-Finally, add rules to rule webhook.
+Finally, add rules to rule webhook via "server action".

 ## Usage:
  - iMonnit webhook listens to `https://<domain>/webhook/imonnit`